seanmcelroy/Mystiko/Documentation/NetworkMessages/BlockHave.md

 * NodeWant

-Respondant nodes may chose to delay their reponse with a NodeWant to confound traffic analysis efforts from carrier advesaries
+Respondant nodes may chose to delay their reponse with a NodeWant to confound traffic analysis efforts from carrier advesaries.

 ## See also